Current Student Information

 As a F-1 Non-Immigrant student, you have a set of rules and regulations to follow in order to maintain your status.
 Please see the information below.

-1. Report to the Designated School Officer (DSO) for SEVIS registration, at the school you are authorized to attend on your I-20, upon arrival and not later than 30days after the Program Start Date (for NEW student ) each semester thereafter, no later than 30days after the Next Session Start Date ( for CONTINUING students ).
+1. Report to the Designated School Officer (DSO) for SEVIS registration, at the school you are authorized to attend on your I-20, upon arrival and not later than 30 days after the Program Start Date (for NEW students) each semester thereafter, no later than 30days after the Next Session Start Date (for CONTINUING students).

 2. Attend the school you are authorized to attend.